 |Location||Santa Clara, CA, United States|

-|Sectors||Healthcare, Water, sanitation and hygiene|
+|Sectors||Agribusiness, Clean technology and energy, Food production, Water, sanitation and hygiene|

 |SDG (4)||5.
 Gender Equality, 6.
 Clean Water and Sanitation, 7.
 Affordable and Clean Energy, 8.
 Decent Work and Economic Growth|

 - Past Program